Be the first to know about unbeatable deals on our exclusive furniture range.

-Wood is one of the most commonly used materials in the world, and almost any type of wood can be used to build furniture.
+Wood is one of the most commonly used materials in the world, and almost any type can be used to build wooden furniture.
 Each type of wood has its own unique characteristics, which in turn can add different degrees of warmth, emphasis and beauty to its surrounding decor.

 We’ve put together this handy guide to help you choose which type of wood is right for your furniture.
 With our guide we’ll give you the low down on some of the most popular wood types available and explain their different characteristics as well as the differences between hard and softwood, grains and colour.

 We also clear up any fears you may have over Medium Density Fibreboard, how common it is, and we explain how a veneer can give any piece of furniture that expensive finishing look.

 Hardwoods come from broad-leaved trees (deciduous trees that drop their leaves every year and produce seeds) whereas softwoods come from conifer trees (trees that have needles and do notproduce seeds).

 Hardwood trees are very slow growing trees compared to softwood trees, this tends to make them produce dense wood.
 Items made from hardwoods are more likely to withstand years of wear and tear.
 However not all hardwoods are always hard, poplar and basswood are examples of these.